 The best thing any company can do is reflect on the growing body of data, case studies, and practical examples showing how the IoT produces cost savings and other high-priority benefits.

 The IoT is complex.
 Think of it as trying to piece together a puzzle with no picture to work from.
 You know certain pieces fit here and there, and you can start to see the bigger picture as you connect a few, but the larger image doesn’t come into focus until you’ve got a majority of it all worked out.
 It’s slow-going and there’s some guesswork involved.
 A company might not understand the smart building integrations it has or the ones it needs until it has dabbled for a while.

 The best way to approach a smart building transition is to understand it.
 Understand the IoT in a practical sense.
 Then, understand the nature of integrations and set up simple ones.
 As the purpose and practicality of the IoT becomes clearer, so will the picture of your smart building.

 Even if a company has the financial means and forward-thinking mindset to embrace smart facilities, there’s still the question of who will manage them.
 Whose job is it to manage integrations and establish reporting?
 Decipher trends and opportunities?
 Optimize the IoT around specific business goals?
 Getting someone formally trained and familiar with smart building technologies takes time and money.

-Facility managers are more important than ever before—especially those with IoT experience.
-Before a company can fully embrace a smart building, it needs to enlist and train a facility manager.
+Facility managers are more important than ever, especially those with IoT experience.
+Before a company can fully embrace smart building tech, it needs to enlist and train a facility manager.

 Smart buildings take time to plan

 To realize the benefits of smart buildings, companies need to understand the obstacles in front of them.
-From learning how to use a smart building, to tasking someone to set up and manage integrations, to getting stakeholder buy-in — these unique challenges need attention.
-Taking the time to address each in turn paves the way for a smart building you understand and can use to make your business better.
+From learning how to use a smart building technology, to tasking someone to set up and manage integrations, to getting stakeholder buy-in — these unique challenges need attention.
+Taking the time to address each, in turn, paves the way for a smart building you understand and can use to make your business better.